aidinstinct/kthulu-fetch/README.md

 python3 fetch_freq_OHLCV.py
 ```

-If the environment allows it, ther terminal should return:
+If the environment allows it, the terminal should return:

 ![alt text](converting.png "convert")